 - Blend spinach and almond milk until smooth.

 - Add the remaining fruits and blend again.
+Stop and scrape down the sides as necessary.

 - Use at least one frozen fruit to make the smoothie cold.